CBIIT/bento-model/README.md

-# Bento General Data Model
+## Bento Extended Data Model for the TailoRx data set.